 Melinda Clayton is the author of two series: The Cedar Hollow Series, which includes novels Appalachian Justice, Return to Crutcher Mountain, Entangled Thorns, and Shadow Days, and The Tennessee Delta Series, which includes Blessed Are the Wholly Broken and A Woman Misunderstood.
 Clayton also authored Making Amends, a novel of psychological suspense.

-In addition to writing, Clayton has an Ed.D. in Special Education Administration and is a licensed psychotherapist in the states of Florida and Colorado.
-She works as a writing tutor for Pearson Education’s Smarthinking, and is a monthly contributor to IndiesUnlimited, named as one of Publishers Weekly's “Six Great Blogs for Indie Authors.”
+In addition to writing, Clayton has an Ed.D. in Special Education Administration and is a licensed psychotherapist in the states of Florida and Colorado (now on retired status).
+She works as a writing tutor, teaches for Southern New Hampshire University's COCE MFA program, and is a monthly contributor to IndiesUnlimited, named as one of Publishers Weekly's “Six Great Blogs for Indie Authors.”

 Awards and Recognition